Mennatullah122/OSAss2/ReadMe.md

 # Assignment2 Operating System
-This Assignment Covers an explaination of lab_5 code and .c files of the examples coverd on the same lab ,also the makefile to easily compile and update the code
+This Assignment Covers an explaination of lab_5 code and .c files of the examples coverd on the same lab ,also the makefile to easily compile and update the code The picture of the compiling code is on the "photo" file The license is on the ReadMe file

 ## Installation
 use gcc installed by: